Showing posts with label florence. Show all posts

 I walked the streets of Florence, Sheffield, & Tuscumbia, and I spent many hours at Spring Park.

-I remember Dad bringing home a trunk that he had gotten from the Helen Keller Home that had been thrown away.
+I remember Dad bringing home a trunk he had gotten from the Helen Keller Home, which had been thrown away.

 I read that book many times.